menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 To add a new DNS server, do the following:

-1. From the menu bar, select File, New, DNS Server.
-The Add DNS Server dialog box displays.
+1. From the menu bar, select :guilabel:`File --> New --> DNS Server`.
+The *Add DNS Server* dialog box displays.

-  Server Name.
+Server Name
   Type the name (fully qualified host name) of the DNS server as the name is used for the MNAME field in the SOA record of new DNS zones.
 For Azure DNS the name does not really matter.
-If the name can't be resolved you want to specify the optional IP address (see following point 3).
+If the name can't be resolved you want to specify the optional IP address.

-  Server address (optional).
+Server address (optional)
   If desired, type the IPv4 or IPv6 address for the server.
 This is not required, but doing so allows the Management Console to connect to the server by IP Address instead of by name.
 The Server name will still be used when displaying server information and creating NS records.

-  Server Type.
+Server Type
   Click the drop-down list, and select the desired server type.

   Microsoft with Agent Installed
     connects to a Microsoft DNS server that has a DNS Server Controller installed.